bahodge/tomb-of-annihilation/sessions/Session 48.md

 We continue to the gargoyels and pay their tolls.

 We explore the rest of the floor.
+And [[Indy]] and [[Khara]] are sucked into a mirror. [[Munch]] loses her hand by sticking it in the mouth of a statue.
+She now lost the ability to shoot a bow.
+Blood pours out through her body.